 International

-By the end of the nineteenth
+By the end of the

-there was still no international football competition.
+countries, but there was still no international

-England played Scotland every year after 1872, and Wales
+football competition.
+England played Scotland every

-began playing the other two British nations after 1876.
+British nations after 1876.

 It was not until 1901 that the first international took